AlexRogalskiy/frontik/docs/preprocessors.md

 ```

 Preprocessors are defined in `preprocessors` attribute of `PageHandler` or as decorators for a particular handler method.
 They are executed in order of declaration.
-Each preprocessor is converted to `tornado.gen.coroutine`, so they can be
+Each preprocessor is converted to `async function`, so they can be
 asynchronous:

 ```python